dbsoft/dwindows/readme.txt

 from available libraries (Firefox, Webkit, Qt, etc).

 Changes from version 2.3:
+Added fullscreen support on Mac for resizable windows.
 Added UNICODE build mode on Windows allowing UTF-8 encoded text.
    ANSI builds are supported by removing -DUNICODE -D_UNICODE and -DAEROGLASS Added some support for antialiased drawing on Windows via GDI+.